-- 2. Remove the knockout of the cable entry you intend to use (you can choose from knockouts on the sides of the enclosure or use one of the cable entries on the back). - 3.
+- Remove the knockout of the cable entry you intend to use (you can choose from knockouts on the sides of the enclosure). - 3.
 Fit a cable gland (not included) to the wire entry. - 4.
-Using wall plugs, attach the enclosure securely to the wall. - 5.
+Using the 4 anchor screws, attach the enclosure securely to the wall. - 5.
 Pull the cables through the cable entry. - 6.
 Connect ant attachment boards to the motherboard. - 7.
-Connect the SmartLoop/PRN module (if used) to the motherboard (paragraph 5.2 SmartLoop/PRN Printer)

-8. Complete the connections.
+Connect the SmartLoop/PRN module (if used) to the motherboard (paragraph 5.2 SmartLoop/PRN Printer) - 8.
+Complete the connections.